 Postoperative recovery

-Before the operation, a woman in labor should know how to behave during rehabilitation.
-It takes months.
-In this period the uterus is reduced, returning to its original size, the seams are scarred.
-Attention should be paid to the following rules of conduct:
+Before surgery, a woman in labor should know how to behave during rehabilitation.
+This takes months.
+In this period the uterus is reduced, regaining its original size, the seams are scarred.
+Please pay attention to the following rules of conduct:

-• the first day shows fasting and non-carbonated drinking;
+• the first day, fasting and non-carbonated drinking are indicated;

-• from the second day, sweet tea, porridge, yoghurts, boiled lean meat are allowed;
+• from the second day, sweet tea, porridge, yogurt, boiled lean meat are allowed;

-• the transition to regular meals lasts a week;
+• the transition to normal nutrition lasts a week;

-• to prevent constipation, you should purchase probiotics in advance, after consulting an obstetrician;
+• to prevent constipation, you should purchase probiotic products in advance, after consulting with your obstetrician;

-• the soreness of the scarring suture is quenched with analgesics;
+• the pain of the scarring suture is relieved with analgesics;

-• need to follow vaginal discharge, it is considered normal if, gradually decreasing in volume, they stop after 2-3 weeks;
+• need to be monitored vaginal discharge, it is considered normal if, gradually decreasing in volume, they stop after 2–3 weeks;

 • has a beneficial effect on the healing process;